alex3493/symfony-react-ui/README.md

   how to create user
   mobile app logins in Swagger Docs).
 Then user can log out from single device or log out from all devices (sign out).
   **Note: this action doesn't affect current user WEB account.**
 - Log out.

+## This project is powered with Symfony Mercure

+All user changes are automatically reflected in all browsers and browser tabs, doesn't matter if viewed by the same logged-in user or different users.

+For updates that do not change user count (i.e. update, soft-delete and restore), table rows are updated silently in all open windows if affected row is visible on currently displayed table page.

+Updates that affect user count (i.e. create and force-delete) we show an alert with timer (default 10 sec.) and table data is refreshed automatically.

+*This is not a perfect UI/UX solution, of course.
+We implement it here just for demonstration of the power of Symfony Mercure.*

 ## How to install